-By action of the Illinois General Assembly, in 1947 SINU was renamed as the Southern Illinois University (SIU) and became a comprehensive research institution.
+By action of the Illinois General Assembly, in 1947 SINU was renamed Southern Illinois University (SIU) and became a comprehensive research institution.
 Ph.D. programs started in 1955 and the first doctoral degree was granted in 1959.
 In 1979, SIU became accredited by the North Central Association.
 This accreditation is renewed every ten years, and the latest renewal came in 2010 as a “Research University: High Research Activity,” by the Carnegie Foundation for the Advancement of Teaching.
-Student enrollment increased from 2,711 in 1947 to a high of 24,869 in 1991 and the latest figure for spring of 2021 was 10,378.
+Student enrollment increased from 2,711 in 1947 to a high of 24,869 in 1991 and the latest figure for the fall of 2021 was 11,266.
 SIU is a large part of the City's economy.
 The university employs about 40% of Carbondale’s labor force.
 Being the home of SIUC has given the community cultural activities usually available only in larger cities.